Nielsenfam/NightSky/README.md

 1. Tk based GUI: LEDgrid.py
 2. i2c version: LEDgridDrive.py

 LEDgridDrive.py needs to be run as root and should be run on startup.
-Place nightsky.sh in init.d for auto-startup.

 It will drive a LED matrix connected to the i2c port of the raspberry pi.

+See setup instructions, Setup.md for setting up Raspberry Pi from clean install

 Notes:
 ------

 1. LED driver version needs more testing
-2. Setting LEDs to a dim state not working (not sure how to make work)

 Objects supported inlcude:
 --------------------------